Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 By: Henz Llarves | Date Posted: May 25, 2022

-My favourite looking 40% custom keyboard.
+My favorite-looking 40% custom keyboard.
 The Pearl is the child of keen outdoor, keyboard, photo buff u/Koobaczech.

-An avid appreciator of mini keyboards, Koobaczech started the 40% Pearl project to make an end game keyboard for himself.
-Once he started sharing his project with the community, interest continued to grow to the point that a group buy for the Pearl may become a real thing.
+An avid appreciator of mini keyboards, Koobaczech started the 40% Pearl project to make an end-game keyboard for himself.
+Once he started sharing his project with the community, interest continued to grow to the point that a group buys for the Pearl may become a real thing.

 A 40% layout means the Pearl has between 40 and 44 keys.
 With the missing keys being cleverly hidden under a function layer.
 So, to output the number 2 you’ll need to press Fn+W.